Creating your personal website using Quarto

 A newly added navbar page, titled “All of my favorite resources!”

-A newly added navbar page, with an alternate navbar title (set using href in _quarto.yml)
+A newly added navbar page, with an alternate navbar title (set using the href and text options together in _quarto.yml)

 Change the theme